AthDGC

 The GitHub repository https://github.com/AthDGC/Diachronic-Linguistics-Platform is deliberately scoped.
 It is not a corpus dump.

-The public repository ships:
+The public repository provides:

 - the platform's source code (discovery, filtering, conversion, annotation, alignment, fix, showcase generator, Quarto template pack);